Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 Currently there is no continuous axis in RRF core, but when it exists, this setting will ignore angle limits.

 Example:
-* A"0:-180.0:180.0:0.0" means the axis 1 can rotate between -180 and +180 degrees and when while homing the endstop is triggered, the motor position is set to 0.0 degrees (or mm, if it's a prismatic axis)
+* A"X=-180.0:180.0:0.0" means the axis X can rotate between -180 and +180 degrees and when while homing the endstop is triggered, the motor position is set to 0.0 degrees (or mm, if it's a prismatic axis)
-* A"5:cont:0" means the axis is continuous and the homing angle is 0 degrees or 0 mm.
+* A"C=cont:0" means the C axis (e. g. the rotating table of AC) is continuous and the homing angle is 0 degrees or 0 mm.
 In most cases, this is only possible if no electronics or filament is attached to the rotating element.
-The C rotary axis of CNC 5 axis could be cont e.g.

 # M669 C parameter: screw properties
 Instead of configuration by D parameters of Denavit-Hartenberg, properties based on screw theory can be used.